mixpanel/docs/pages/docs/tracking/integrations/snowflake.md

 - Insert ID
     - This is an optional field, but we recommend it as a best practice.
 - Insert Time
-    - We expect this to be a monotonically increasing number.
+    - We expect this to be a monotonically increasing TIMESTAMP_NTZ.
 We use this as a water mark to figure out which events are new and ingest them.
 - Event Name
     - You can specify the column which has this value.
     - Alternatively, you can specify a static value during creation.